Obesity

 Particularly puzzling is the fact that in the UK we are eating 15-30% less calories in 2009 compared to 1980 and yet weight has increased (by 8.6Kg for males and 7.9 kg for females) over this time.
 So what is going on?

 And yet George Campbell, a South African physician working at the turn of the twentieth century noted the Natal Indians in South Africa survived on a near starvation diet of 1700 calories a day.
 And yet had many were enormously obese with one third succumbing to diabetes.
 They worked in the sugar factories and consumed large amounts of sugar.
-This gives a clue to the main culprit in obesity.
+This gives a clue to a major culprit in obesity.
 (The same Indian population in India had little obesity and diabetes).

 What is causing this epidemic and how do we deal with it?
 But let’s first look at how we have tackled it so far.